vsennikov/sportradar-be-exercise/TESTING.md

 # Testing Documentation

-This document provides information about the test suite for the Sportradar Backend Exercise project.
+This document provides information about the test suite for the Sports Event Calendar project.

 ## Table of Contents